Contributed by Dr. Al Cohen, Chair of the Capital Region ESD 113 Board of Directors.

 Even though we have much work to do to educate members of our communities, it is encouraging to note greater acceptance and support for LGBTQ and others orientations is occurring, but more work is required.
-It is imperative to insure the physical, social and emotional security is a guaranteed human right for members of the LGBTQ communities.
+It is imperative to ensure the physical, social, and emotional security is a guaranteed human right for members of the LGBTQ communities.
 Our goal to “Grow Our People” is in alignment with our work in educating staff and others for the betterment of humanity.
-Our efforts continues.
+Our efforts continue.

 Secondly, let me share a few comments regarding the celebration of Juneteenth.
 The name Juneteenth is a contraction of June and nineteenth.
 Juneteenth is also known as Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day.
 It is a holiday emancipating those who had been enslaved in the United States.
 The holiday was first observed in Galveston, Texas in 1866 at church gatherings and food festivals.
 This was two and a half years after President Lincoln’s Emancipation Proclamation.
 The reason for this gap in time had to do with the remoteness of Texas and the difficulty of enforcing Lincoln’s proclamation.